Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: An analysis of the lifting contractive projection

-\paragraph{Case 1} We consider a normal positive faithful linear form $\varphi$ on a von Neumann algebra $M$.
-We suppose that $Q \co M \to M$ is a $\varphi$-preserving normal unital faithful positive projection on a $\JW^*$-subalgebra $N$ such that the associated $\JW$-algebra $A = N_\sa$ is the selfadjoint part of the von Neumann algebra $A''$.
-Note that $N=A +\i A=(A'')_\sa+\i (A'')_\sa=A''$.
-Consequently, the range $N$ of $Q$ is a von Neumann algebra.
-By Tomiyama's theorem \cite[page 117]{Str}, we conclude that $Q \co M \to M$ is a normal faithful conditional expectation on $N$.
-Since $\varphi$ is preserved, we can consider by \eqref{Map-extension-Lp} its $\L^p$-extension $Q_p \co \L^p(M) \to \L^p(M)$.
+\paragraph{Case 1} We consider a normal positive faithful linear form $\varphi$ on a von Neumann algebra $\cal{M}$.
+We suppose that $Q \co \cal{M} \to \cal{M}$ is a $\varphi$-preserving normal unital faithful positive projection on a $\JW^*$-subalgebra $\cal{N}$ such that the associated $\JW$-algebra $A = \cal{N}_\sa$ is the selfadjoint part of the von Neumann algebra $A''$.
+Note that $\cal{N}=A +\i A=(A'')_\sa+\i (A'')_\sa=A''$.
+Consequently, the range $\cal{N}$ of $Q$ is a von Neumann algebra.
+By Tomiyama's theorem \cite[p.~117]{Str81}, we conclude that $Q \co \cal{M} \to \cal{M}$ is a normal faithful conditional expectation on $N$.
+Since $\varphi$ is preserved, we can consider by \eqref{Map-extension-Lp} its $\L^p$-extension $Q_p \co \L^p(\cal{M}) \to \L^p(\cal{M})$.
 Its range is isometrically isomorphic to a noncommutative $\L^p$-space.

-\paragraph{Case 2} We consider a normal positive faithful linear form $\varphi$ on a von Neumann algebra $M$.
-We suppose that $Q \co M \to M$ is a $\varphi$-preserving normal unital faithful positive projection on a $\JW^*$-subalgebra $N$ such that the associated $\JW$-algebra $A = N_\sa$ is purely real.
-We only look the case where $A$ is a $\JW$-factor which is not isomorphic to the selfadjoint part of a von Neumann algebra and where $M$ is finite.
-It is apparent that direct integral theory plays a role here but this theory for $\JBW$-algebras is unfortunately still in a rather embryonic state, see \cite{BeI1}, \cite{BeI2} and \cite{BeI3}.
-We will investigate this topic in a subsequent publication \cite{Arh2}.
+\paragraph{Case 2} We consider a normal positive faithful linear form $\varphi$ on a von Neumann algebra $\cal{M}$.
+We suppose that $Q \co \cal{M} \to \cal{M}$ is a $\varphi$-preserving normal unital faithful positive projection on a $\JW^*$-subalgebra $\cal{N}$ such that the associated $\JW$-algebra $A = \cal{N}_\sa$ is purely real.
+We only look the case where $A$ is a $\JW$-factor which is not isomorphic to the selfadjoint part of a von Neumann algebra and where $\cal{M}$ is finite.

-\begin{prop} Let $M$ be a finite von Neumann algebra equipped with a faithful normal positive linear form $\varphi$.
-Let $Q \co M \to M$ be a $\varphi$-preserving faithful normal unital positive projection on a $\JW^*$-subalgebra $N$ such that the associated $\JW$-algebra $A \ov{\mathrm{def}}{=} N_\sa$ is a purely real factor which is not isomorphic to the selfadjoint part of a von Neumann algebra.
+\begin{prop} Let $\cal{M}$ be a finite von Neumann algebra equipped with a faithful normal positive linear form $\varphi$.
+Let $Q \co \cal{M} \to \cal{M}$ be a $\varphi$-preserving faithful normal unital positive projection on a $\JW^*$-subalgebra $\cal{N}$ such that the associated $\JW$-algebra $A \ov{\mathrm{def}}{=} \cal{N}_\sa$ is a purely real factor which is not isomorphic to the selfadjoint part of a von Neumann algebra.
 Suppose $1 < p <\infty$.
-Then the range of the $\L^p$-extension $Q_p \co \L^p(M) \to \L^p(M)$, $h_{\varphi}^{\frac{1}{2p}}xh_{\varphi}^{\frac{1}{2p}} \mapsto h_{\varphi}^{\frac{1}{2p}} P(x) h_{\varphi}^{\frac{1}{2p}}$ is isometrically isomorphic to an interpolation space of the form $(N,N_*)_{\frac{1}{p}}$. \end{prop}
+Then the range of the $\L^p$-extension $Q_p \co \L^p(\cal{M}) \to \L^p(\cal{M})$, $h_{\varphi}^{\frac{1}{2p}}xh_{\varphi}^{\frac{1}{2p}} \mapsto h_{\varphi}^{\frac{1}{2p}} P(x) h_{\varphi}^{\frac{1}{2p}}$ is isometrically isomorphic to an interpolation space of the form $(\cal{N},\cal{N}_*)_{\frac{1}{p}}$. \end{prop}